MicrosoftDocs/bing-docs/bing-docs/bing-image-search/reference/error-codes.md

 |429|The caller exceeded their queries per second quota.
 |500|Unexpected server error.

-If the request fails, the response contains an [ErrorResponse](response-objects.md#errorresponse) object, which contains a list of [Error](response-objects.md#errorresponse) objects that describe what caused of error.
+If the request fails, the response contains an [ErrorResponse](response-objects.md#errorresponse) object, which contains a list of [Error](response-objects.md#errorresponse) objects that describe what caused the error.
 If the error is related to a parameter, the `parameter` field identifies the parameter that caused the issue.
 And if the error is related to a parameter value, the `value` field identifies the value that is not valid.

 ```json
 {